open-telemetry/opentelemetry-erlang/apps/opentelemetry_api/README.md

 and ending the Span when the `Fun` or body of the Elixir macro finish, even if an exception is thrown -- however, the exception is not caught, so it does not change how user code should deal with raised exceptions.
-After the Span is end'ed the Context in the process dictionary is reset to its value before the newly started Span was set as the active Span.
+After the Span is ended the Context in the process dictionary is reset to its value before the newly started Span was set as the active Span.

 ``` erlang